 For any question, even a “yes” or “no” question, there is always the opportunity to elaborate on your answer.
 You should always take this opportunity.
 Not only does it show that you took their question at more than face value, but it also allows you to demonstrate what you know and displays your social skills.

 Try to understand what they are looking for with the question they are asking.
 Give them an answer that shows you understand this and use a real example from your life to prove you have already lived it.

-8. Know the Basic Types of Firefighter Interview Questions They Might Ask.
+8. Know the Basic Types of Questions.

 Firefighter interviews are not like most other job interviews you’ve probably been on.
 Unlike most types of interviews, it’s almost certain that those being interviewed at fire stations are brand new to the field.
 With that said, Fire Chiefs and panelists wouldn’t learn much about a candidate if they only asked about past firefighting experience.
 They usually don’t expect you to have much firefighting experience.

 Instead, the questions are more focused on on-the-job scenarios, personal skills and interests, strengths and weaknesses, your goals when it comes to firefighting, and your personal morals, values, and beliefs.